timothy-wardlow/Social-Network-API/README.md

 ## Description

  This week we were challenged to build an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
 I used Express.js for routing, a MongoDB database and the Mongoose ODM.
-In addition to using the Express.js and Mongoose packages, I also used Moment.js to format time.
 Testing and the video walkthrough were completed in Insomnia.

 ## User Story